Roth Solo 401k | Convert Solo 401k to Roth Solo 401k | Roth Solo 401k Plan | Solo 401k Roth

 Provided the Solo 401k plan document drafted by the Solo 401k provider that you established Solo 401k with allows for in-plan rollovers (i.e., for the conversion of Solo 401k funds to Roth Solo 401k), as the Solo 401k participant(s), any of your vested balance from elective deferrals and profit sharing as well as funds transferred from previous plans such as 401k, Profit Sharing, Money Purchase, Thrift Savings Plans, 403b, 457b, SIMPLE IRA, SEP IRA and Traditional IRA may be converted to Roth Solo 401k within the plan.

-Tax consequences of an in-pan Roth Rollover (Solo 401k Roth Rollover)
+Tax consequences of an in-plan Roth Rollover (Solo 401k Roth Rollover)

 An in-plan Roth rollover (Solo 401k Roth Rollover) is included in income and taxed for the plan year of the rollover, to the same extent that it would be taxed if the rolled over to a Roth IRA.
-Therefore, it generally will be taxable, adjusted for any basis in the employer plan.
 Special rules apply for employer securities and loans.
 Net unrealized appreciation (NUA) in employer securities that are transferred to a designated Roth account in an in-plan Roth rollover will be taxed in the current year.
 A loan balance rolled over to a designated Roth account will be included in income, adjusted for basis (as any in-plan Roth rollover assets), but the loan will retain all of its previous provisions.

 The 10 percent early distribution penalty tax may apply to in-plan rollovers